 See the PDQ summary on Unusual Cancers of Childhood for information about childhood thyroid cancer.

-Age, gender, and exposure to radiation can affect the risk of developing thyroid cancer.
+Age, gender, and exposure to radiation can affect the risk of thyroid cancer.

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors for thyroid cancer include the following:

-Being exposed to radiation to the head and neck as a child or being exposed to atomic bomb radiation.
+- Being exposed to radiation to the head and neck as a child or being exposed to radiation from an atomic bomb.
 The cancer may occur as soon as 5 years after exposure.